-At a first glance, especially to an untrained eye, the difference between a tourist and a traveller can be unclear.
+At first glance, especially to an untrained eye, the difference between a tourist and a traveller can be unclear.
 After all, aren’t they the same thing?
-I have pondered that myself and I came up with few things that distinguish tourists and travellers.
+I have pondered that, and I came up with a few things that distinguish tourists and travellers.

-These, ladies and gentlemen, are not travellers.
-They do embody a number of elements that make them stand apart.
+These ladies and gentlemen are not travellers.
+They do embody many elements that make them stand apart.

 Most tourists will always look like tourists.
 Why?
 Because they don’t blend in with the locals.
 Those obnoxious Hawaiian shirts, white sneakers with thick socks, safari hats, backpacks and maps are all clues that point to the obvious.
 As this type of tourist, you are like a beacon in a sea of darkness.

 Travellers, however, tend to blend in more.
 Their clothes, shoes and accessories are more low-key.
-They are often mistaken for locals, because they act and look like them.
-It doesn’t mean that there isn’t a guide-book hidden away in their belongings or that they aren’t going to see the sights.
-A traveller is also there to enjoy the place, culture and vibe as well as to see the sights.
+They are often mistaken for locals because they act and look like them.
+It doesn’t mean that there isn’t a guidebook hidden away in their belongings or that they aren’t going to see the sights.
+A traveller is also there to enjoy the place, culture, and vibe and see the sights.

 Travellers have learned how to pack.
 Some even become absolute experts at it.
-They tend to bring the necessities, packed in most efficient way and organized beyond reason.
+They tend to bring the necessities, packed most efficiently and organized beyond reason.
 These individuals travel light, often with only a carry-on or small luggage.
 They don’t need to bring their whole wardrobe with them.
 These people know how not to hold up the security line at the airport.

 Travellers prefer to veer off the beaten track.
-They like to get lost in the place they are visiting and discover spots that are not in the guidebooks.
+They like to get lost in the place they visit and discover spots that are not in the guidebooks.
 While travellers will also visit the major sites, they are there for more than just a selfie.
-Most likely, they will take a multitude of photos, videos and anything in between to keep the memory alive.
-They have done their research about the places they are visiting way before they even got there.
+They will most likely take many photos, videos, and anything in between to keep the memory alive.
+They had done their research about the places they are visiting way before they even got there.

 The biggest tell-tale that you are a tourist is where you eat.
 Tourists will go straight to the places that have food familiar to them.
-McDonald’s anyone?
-They are comforted by what they know no matter how great the local culinary choices are.
-When they do try local foods, they make a huge spectacle out of it and go for burger and fries right after.
-I am baffled as to why you would come to a place like Italy and choose to eat at greasy chain store?
+McDonald’s, anyone?
+They are comforted by what they know, no matter how great the local culinary choices are.
+When they try local foods, they make a huge spectacle out of it and go for burgers and fries right after.
+I am baffled as to why you would come to a place like Italy and choose to eat at a greasy chain store?
 I have no words.

 Travellers are more open to trying new foods.
 They might not like them all, but they will still try.
 These people would never step a foot into a place like McDonald’s.
 You will likely find them in local spots, hanging out with the locals and having a great time.